Barfi! (soundtrack): Marketing

 The songs "Ala Barfi", "Main Kya Karoon" and "Kyon" were launched earlier prior to the official album release.
 On 9 August 2012, UTV Motion Pictures, the film's production company, released the audio under the exclusive license from Sony Music India.
 The songs were made available to streaming on the digital platforms and were released through audio CDs, few days later.
 In an attempt to promote the music album, the musical team led by Pritam and the cast and crew, hosted mini-concerts across India.
 The event that started from 31 August 2012 at Mumbai, continued to be held on Kolkata, Bangalore and Delhi during 1, 3 and 5 September.

-The soundtrack album also contains a song titled "Fatafati", sung by Pritam Chakraborty, Arijit Singh and Nakash Aziz. which was not be used in the film, but the song was released as a promotional single on YouTube on 10 September 2012 with a video which contains some behind-the-scenes footage and the additional vocals are sung by Ranbir Kapoor.
+The soundtrack album also contains a song titled "Fatafati", sung by Pritam Chakraborty, Arijit Singh and Nakash Aziz, which was not used in the film, but the song was released as a promotional single on YouTube on 10 September 2012 with a video which contains some behind-the-scenes footage and the additional vocals are sung by Ranbir Kapoor.
 The song also has some Bengali lyrics written by Amitabh Bhattacharya.
 News18-based critic had stated that the shooting of "Fatafati" reminds of the viral Tamil song "Why This Kolaveri Di".